Stevenxyn/Stevenxyn/README.md

 ######
 # Bienvenid@ a mi perfil de GitHub!

-## My focus is be a Automation engienner 2025 no more
+## My focus is be a Automation engineer 2025 no more

 > * [Linkedln](https://www.linkedin.com/in/contact-stevenxyn/)